 The good thing about text messages is that you have a record, but phone the seller at least once and listen to the voice.
 Would you recognise the voice again?
-Are they English, Afrikaans, Nigerian, or American?
+Are they English, Afrikaans, Nigerian, American, or other?
 Record calls.
 Don't do business by forms, emails, and text only.
-Be suspicious if the breeder is always out and you have to speak to someone else.
+Be suspicious if the suspect is always out and you have to speak to someone else.
 Folk can change their name but not their voice.

-When you phone a scammer, listen carefully.
+When you phone a suspect, listen carefully.
 Is the call being forwarded to another number?
 Listen to backgroud noises, especially voices.
 Note the quality of the call - it could be long distance.

 Check the person on social media.
 They can put up a false profile, of course.
 Lots of profiles.
 Is there a different cell number on facebook that you can take note of?

-These photos of sweet puppies melt your heart!
-But right click on the photos on the site to see if they appear on other sites.
+Those photos of sweet puppies melt your heart!
+But they may be PhotoShopped.
+Right click on the photos on the site to see if they appear on other sites.
 They may have been copied from another site without permission.
 Check Google images, and Bing.
 Or they may have got them from a breeder by pretending to want to buy a puppy.
 Try http://tineye.com to check photo useage.

 emails and all written correspondance